 Hot Topic: See Now, Buy Now

-As the September 2016 fashion week season culminates in Paris this weekend, we have been discussing one topic in particular that got us talking here at Smartzer.
-We are referring to the ‘Shop Now, Buy Now’ concept that some of the world’s biggest fashion giants adopted for their runway shows this past season.
-It’s not just us circling this topic though, it seems that if you google the phrase, you are presented with a number of fashion and tech publications covering this topic.
+As 2016 Paris fashion week draws to a close this weekend, we have been discussing a hot topic of interest here at Smartzer.
+This is the ‘Shop Now, Buy Now’ concept that some of the world’s biggest fashion giants adopted for their runway shows this season.

-Business of Fashion and Fashionista are amongst just some of the online articles providing commentary around the subject and last week, they began reporting on the initial responses and results to the practice of ‘See Now, Buy Now’ on the runway.
-Considered an “experiment” for the fashion industry, the idea behind ‘See Now, Buy Now’ enables consumers to purchase the product that was shown on the runway, as soon as the show is over, from the respective brand’s website and in some instances, their physical stores.
+Business of Fashion and Fashionista are a few of the online articles providing commentary around the subject.
+Last week, they began reporting on the initial responses and results to the practice of ‘See Now, Buy Now’ on the runway.
+Considered an “experiment” for the fashion industry, the idea behind ‘See Now, Buy Now’ enables consumers to purchase the product that was shown on the runway as soon as the show is over.
+This could be from the brands ecommerce site or their physical stores.
 It was quite a surprise both within the industry, and for fashion followers, to hear that these iconic fashion houses were doing away with the traditional six-month lead time for their fashion shows.
 Especially when it has been such a staple of every fashion week across the globe.

-At NYFW, Tommy Hilfiger and Ralph Lauren were the first of the S/S 2017 season to implement this experimentation on their highly anticipated shows, and during LFW, Burberry also enabled their customers to purchase their product straight after the show.
+At NYFW, Tommy Hilfiger and Ralph Lauren were the first of the S/S 2017 season to implement this experimentation on their highly anticipated shows.
+During LFW, Burberry also enabled their customers to purchase their product straight after the show.

-As we’ve discussed on the blog before, the age of waiting for product, is slowly dying out.
-For the most part, consumers want product as soon as they see it, and in particular with the millennial crowd, so much content is consumed and given to them whenever and wherever they want it.
-There is an air of excitement around purchasing product you want as soon as you can, which is what many are reporting the fashion week designers are trying to cash in on.
+The age of waiting for product, is slowly dying out.
+For the most part, consumers want product as soon as they see it.
+So much content is consumed and given to internet users whenever and wherever they want it.
+There is an air of excitement around purchasing product you want as soon as you can, which is what fashion week designers are trying to cash in on.

 You can view the runway video that we made shoppable for Burberry on the My Theresa website HERE.